 At the Museum of Care, we often ask questions and look for answers.
 This room discusses different forms of collectivity.

 This room is a room for conversation.
-It overlaps with and complements the “Collective Decision Making” room, which explores the mechanisms of how people agree (or, conversely, disagree) and asks a more general, first-principle question.
+It overlaps with and complements the “Collective Decision Making” room, which explores the mechanisms of how people agree or disagree and how we can reach consent (and can we?).

 Most leftist movements are still stuck in resolving this “contradiction.”

-We will start our meeting on March 2023 with the conversation facilitated by Victor Misiano about Soviet and post-Soviet art bohemians.
+– Conversation facilitated by Victor Misiano about Soviet and post-Soviet art bohemians.
 What code of behavior, traditions were adopted in these groups?
 Did it differ from socially accepted norms?
 Did they distinguish themselves from the norms adopted by other artistic groups in other times and in other countries?
+August 24

 – Batka Makhno’s anarchist army in Ukraine fought both the Whites and the Reds.
 What was his take on collectivity?